Portico Bridging FAQs

 Is Portico compatible with my accounting software?

 Yes.
-Regardless of how you keep your accounts as long as you are able to identify the VAT figures for boxes 1-9 of the VAT form then you'll be able to submit your VAT return to HMRC using Portico.
+Regardless of how you keep your accounts as long as you are able to identify the VAT figures for boxes 1-9 of the VAT form and export them as a CSV then you'll be able to submit your VAT return to HMRC using Portico.

 Do I need to download or install any software?